archived-code-challenges/auth-service/README.md

 ## Possible extensions or improvements

-- When deploying to production, I would like to know if the number of requests for the service is very large, perhaps the trace service can slow down performance.
+- When deploying to production, I would like to know if the number of requests for the service is very large, perhaps the tracing service can slow down performance.
-- I would extend authentication to use roles, in order to allow users to have specific permissions.
+- I would extend authentication to use roles, to allow users to have specific permissions.
 - I have been used the attributes active and settings as a good practice but they are not completely functional and with some more time I would extend their functionality.
-- There are some things that have not been tested, the functionality is (overall) correct but with a little more time I would have ensured 90%+ coverage.
+- Some things have not been tested, the functionality is (overall) correct but with a little more time I would have ensured 90%+ coverage.
 - The migration method could be extended to use previous states of the database.

 ### Data structure